 If you were injured in a work accident that wasn't your fault and suffered injuries as a result, you will benefit from having a personal injury attorney handling your case.
 The reason is simple.
 After your accident, you're going to have to convince your job’s insurance company to pay you the money you deserve for your medical bills, lost wages, and pain and suffering.
 However, insurance adjusters are trained to pay you as little money as possible.
 It's how insurance companies make money.

 Having a lawyer on your side evens the playing field.
-Here at the Anderson Injury Lawyers, we have over 25 years of experience winning money for hurt work injury victims in the Dallas-Fort Worth Metroplex.
+Here at the Anderson Injury Lawyers, we have over 25 years of experience winning money for hurt work injury victims in the Fort Worth Metroplex.
 We know exactly how to set up your case, and we handle everything for you.